Top 5 Theory Test Apps

 Pros: The app’s clever use of The Spacing Effect, and the notifications it sends you, make sure you’re learning in a way that’s more likely to resonate in your long-term memory.

-Cons: The mock test isn’t entirely realistic – it’s not timed, and it is interrupted by ads every now and again.
+Cons: Android only!
+Also, The mock test isn’t entirely realistic, as– it’s not timed., And it’s interrupted by ads every now and again.
+Bear in mind that 2018 is the only version available.